ec-intaros/PAMGuide-R-Tutorial/README.md

 Tool for analysis of passive acoustic data.

 ## Introduction
-This tool is a slightly modified version of PAMGuide for R, originally created by Nathan Merchant [1].
+This tool is a slightly modified version of PAMGuide for the statistical programming language *R*, originally created by Nathan Merchant [1].
 The primary modifications that have been made are 1) adding support for vector input, and 2) adding support for Jupyter notebook.
 The original version of PAMGuide only supports WAV-files (audio files) as input.
 However, passive acoustic data are often stored in NetCDF or other data files (e.g. MATLAB files).
-Converting this data into audio files increases processing time and can also lead to loss of data.
+These sample values can now directly be processed, rather than converting this data into audio files.
+This reduces processing time and reduces the risk for loss of data.

 A Jupyter notebook is included here to illustrate how to use the tool.
 It also shows how to access data available on a Thredds server without downloading the data manually.